grofers/Squircles/README.md

 ## Integration

-To integrate ZSquircles into your app, follow these steps:
+To integrate Squircles into your app, follow these steps:

 1. Import `ZSquirclesView` folder into your project.
 2. For any view you wish to support a squircle shape, inherit it from `ZSquircleView`.
 ZSquircleView is a subclass of UIView, providing all the functionalities of a standard UIView.